mqpiffle/fruitcakes-fruits/README.md

 We're using express framework to build a server, in which we are using mongoose to process a request and run CRUD operations using a mongoDB instance.

-What we're building is a REST api that runs full CRUP operations on a single resource.
+What we're building is a REST api that runs full CRUD operations on a single resource.

+## What is REST???

+- REST stands for REpresentational State Transfer

+It's a set of principles that describe how networked resources are sccessed and manipulated.

+So far, we've used 5 RESTful routes to build our API.

+The two routes that we haven't used so far are new and edit.
+These are designed to display a page that renders a form, so that we can send a request body from the browser to our server.